Lumen Martin Winter

 Lumen Martin Winter (December 12, 1908 – April 5, 1982) was an American public artist whose skills in sculpture, paintings, and works on paper, were widely known during his lifetime.
 His ability to master a wide range of media – including oil paint, watercolor, marble, and wood – helped Winter maintain his ideology of not reconciling to a single artistic approach.
-Winter successfully completed over 50 public art projects, with highlights including work at the AFL-CIO building in Washington, DC, the United States Air Force Academy Cadet Chapel in Colorado Springs, CO, and the United Nations General Assembly Building in New York, NY.
+Winter successfully completed over 50 public art projects, with highlights including work at the AFL-CIO building in Washington, D.C., the United States Air Force Academy Cadet Chapel in Colorado Springs, CO, and the United Nations General Assembly Building in New York, NY.
 The Long Island Museum of American Art, History, and Carriages is the largest repository of Winter's work.

 Biography

 Early life

-The youngest of three children, Lumen Martin Winter was born December 12, 1908 in Ellery, Illinois to parents, William Grant Winter (1863-1945) and Blanche Nicholson Winter (1876-1909).
+The youngest of three children, Lumen Martin Winter was born December 12, 1908, in Ellery, Illinois, to parents, William Grant Winter (1863-1945) and Blanche Nicholson Winter (1876-1909).
 His father was an engineer who designed farm equipment and wagons.
 Lumen's mother Blanche died when he was an infant.
 After Blanche's death, William Winter briefly put his children in an orphanage before moving the family to a ranch in Belpre, Kansas where he married Blanche's sister, Margaret.
 The ranch was located on the outskirts of the old Santa Fe Trail, where Winter observed seeing ruts in the ground from the countless early pioneer wagons that undertook the westward expansion journey in the 19th century.
 Just before entering high school in the early 1920s, Winter's family relocated to Grand Rapids, Michigan.